langchain-ai/chat-langchain/RUN_LOCALLY.md

 ### Ingest script

 To update your ingest script to run using Chroma and your locally running PostgreSQL image, you only need to modify a few lines of code.
-First, navigate to the [`/backend/src/ingest.ts`](/backend/src/ingest.ts) file.
+First, navigate to the [`./backend/ingest.py`](./backend/ingest.py) file.

-Then, find the `ingestDocs` function and update the first if statement to instead check for your PostgreSQL database credentials.
+Then, find the `ingest_docs` function and update the first few lines to instead pull from your new DB environment variables:

 ```shell
 DATABASE_HOST="127.0.0.1"